rtlabs-com/p-net/README.md

 - No support for DHCP
 - No fast start-up
 - No MC multicast device-to-device
-- No support of shared device (connection to multiple controllers)
+- No support for shared inputs
 - Supports only full connections, not the limited "DeviceAccess" connection type.
 - No iPar (parameter server) support
 - No support for time synchronization